 Safety and effectiveness of Cabergoline in pediatric patients have not been established.

 Clinical studies of Cabergoline did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger patients.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

-The safety of Cabergoline tablets has been evaluated in more than 900 patients with hyperprolactinemic disorders.
+The safety of Cabergoline tablets have been evaluated in more than 900 patients with hyperprolactinemic disorders.
 Most adverse events were mild or moderate in severity.

-In a 4 week, double-blind, placebo-controlled study, treatment consisted of placebo or Cabergoline at fixed doses of 0.125, 0.5, 0.75, or 1 mg twice weekly.
+In a 4-week, double-blind, placebo-controlled study, treatment consisted of placebo or Cabergoline at fixed doses of 0.125, 0.5, 0.75, or 1.0 mg twice weekly.
 Doses were halved during the first week.
 Since a possible dose-related effect was observed for nausea only, the four Cabergoline treatment groups have been combined.
 The incidence of the most common adverse events during the placebo-controlled study is presented in the following table.